Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Discussions

-In this paper, we introduce a new framework for modeling police incidents as \textit{spatio-temporal-textual} events and demonstrate its usage for crime linkage detection.
-We address the challenge of a lack of labeled related events (and thus, we face an unsupervised learning problem).
-We develop our model based on the multivariate marked Hawkes processes, with marks being the text embedding of the incident description.
-We also address the question of incorporating textual similarity as a component in the point process intensity function while still enjoy computationally tractable likelihood function.
-For text modeling, we develop a new embedding technique with keywords selection using a regularized Restricted Boltzmann Machine (RBM).
-The proposed method is validated using a real dataset and compared with alternative methods.
-The proposed algorithm has been adopted by the Atlanta Police Department and implemented in their AWARE system in 2018.
-Although we focus on police report analysis in this paper, our model can be used for other types of \textit{spatio-temporal-textual} event data, such as social media data and electronic health records.
+This paper introduced a new framework for modeling police incidents as \textit{spatio-temporal-textual} incidents and demonstrated its usage for crime linkage detection.
+We addressed the challenge of a lack of labeled related incidents (and thus, we face an unsupervised learning problem).
+We developed a model based on the multivariate marked Hawkes processes, with marks being the incident textual descriptions' embeddings.
+We incorporated the textual similarity as a component in the point process intensity function while still enjoy computationally tractable likelihood function.
+We also developed a new embedding technique with keywords selection for text modeling using a regularized Restricted Boltzmann Machine (RBM).
+The proposed method was validated using a real dataset and compared with alternative methods.
+We want to remark that the proposed algorithm has been adopted by the Atlanta Police Department and implemented in their AWARE system in 2018.
+Although we focus on police report analysis in this paper, our model can be used for other types of \textit{spatio-temporal-textual} incident data, such as social media data and electronic health records.